rss logo

 Set NFS with Kerberos authentication and encryption

-I needed to create a network share on my network.
-Being in a GNU/Linux environement, my natural choice was NFS.
+I needed to create a share on my network.
+Being in a GNU/Linux environment, my natural choice was NFS.

-Unfortunately, by default, this protocol provide no security whatsoever.
-The only thing the protocol offers is per-ip filtering which remains rather weak, as there is no authentication and no encryption.
+Unfortunately, by default, this protocol offers no security.
+The only thing the protocol offers is IP filtering, which remains rather weak, as there is no authentication and no encryption.

 To overcome these two weaknesses, we have a choice between setting up a vpn or using the kerberos protocol.
-Having never worked on the latter, I chose kerberos.
+As I've never worked with the latter, I've chosen kerberos.

 Network Architecture